From Wuhan to the White House: A timeline of COVID-19’s spread

 In the meantime, the government of Wuhan did in fact confirm that its health authorities were treating dozens of cases of pneumonia from an unknown origin.
 Several of the infected people worked at Wuhan’s Huanan Seafood Wholesale Market.
-Wuhan is a city of 11 million people in China’s Hubei province and had become the start and center of a new epidemic.
+Wuhan, a city of 11 million people in China’s Hubei province, had become the start and center of a new epidemic.

 Jan.
 4, 2020: WHO starts tracking illnesses in Wuhan

 The WHO announced on Jan.
 4 it would start actively tracking a mysterious group of pneumonia cases in Wuhan, China.
 The organization's China office was first notified of the illnesses Dec.
 31, 2019.
 By Jan.
 5, the WHO issued its first publication on those cases. reporting on the status of patients and the response of public health officials.